Dog Team Tavern

 The Dog Team Tavern was a restaurant located on Dog Team Road, off U.S. Route 7, roughly 4 mi north of the town of Middlebury, Vermont in Addison County.
 It was located geographically in the Champlain Valley of the Green Mountains, the Vermont part of the Appalachian Mountain range.
 The restaurant burned down in early September 2006, destroying artifacts of the Grenfell Mission and Labrador handicrafts.

 The rustic restaurant was a local landmark known for its sizable portions (most notably the prime rib) and the "relish wheel," which typically contained corn relish, apple butter, horseradish cottage cheese, beets, and sauerkraut.
 Also, the restaurant's famous sticky buns were always served at the beginning of each meal.
-The restaurant was very popular among students from the nearby Middlebury College, who often flocked there with family during the college's fall family weekends.
+The restaurant was very popular among students from nearby Middlebury College, who often flocked there with family during the college's fall family weekends.
 It was listed on the National Register of Historic Places in 2002, and delisted in 2016.